probablykasper/vidl/README.md

 4. Run `poetry install` to install Python package dependencies.
 5. If you're not on macOS or Windows, you need to specify where vidl will download files to in your vidl config file.
 Run `vidl --config-path` to see where the config file is.

-I recommend running `poetry config settings.virtualenvs.in-project true`.
+I recommend running `poetry config virtualenvs.in-project true`.
 This command makes Poetry create your Python virtual environment inside the project folder, so you'll be able to easily delete it.
 Additionally, it lets VSCode's Python extension detect the virtual environment if you set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your workspace (or global) settings.

 ### Running
 ```